akhil-naidu/gatsby-theme-nehalem/demo/content/posts/blog/i-want-to-become-a-professional-hacker-cyber-security-expert-but-i-cant-find-the-right-resource-problem-solved.md

 ### Social Media Platform for Hackers

-**Straight to the point**: There are many social media platform for regular groups and many of the **Hacking**/**Programming**/**Cyber-Seciruty** information groups are hosted in these platforms.
+**Straight to the point**: There are many social media platform for regular groups and many of the **Hacking**/**Programming**/**Cyber-Seciruty** information groups are hosted on these platforms.
 But we at Leewardslope want to create a separate and dedicated platform for hackers and cybersecurity experts for organized discussions.

 Want to join us and follow your favorite hacker and get realtime updates and news?
 Why wait then, [Join Us at Leeward Hackers](https://hackers.leewardslope.com/).

 ## Content Navigation

 Hacking is an art, and it takes years of practice to master it.
 So how to get started?
-Having no idea about hacking is okay, but being a newbie with computers in general is not allowed.
+Having no idea about hacking is okay, but being a newbie with computers, in general, is not allowed.
 When I say beginner, I mean someone who has no experience with programming and with hacking methodologies.
-I didn't mean someone who needs a 1 page guide on how to download a tool.
+I didn't mean someone who needs a one-page guide on how to download a tool.
 If you want to be a hacker, you have to work hard.
 So how to get started?

 - - -